-View of Responsible Officials and Planned Corrective Action: The Organization was audited by the same audit personnel in FY20 and FY21 to which the deficiency was not identified.
+View of Responsible Officials and Planned Corrective Action: The Organization was audited by some of the same audit personnel in FY20 and FY21 to which the deficiency was not identified and implemented.
 Management recognizes its oversight of implementing the revised standard.
-The correction has been made for the proper treatment of restricted grants and grants payable.
+The recommended correction has been made for the proper treatment of restricted grants and grants payable per the Accounting Standards Update No. 2018-08.
+It is important to note this is an accounting related adjustment and is not related to any internal control or financial concerns.

-ORAN SCHEDULE OF PRIOR YEAR FINDINGS AND QUESTIONED COSTS
+DESERT HEALTHCARE FOUNDATION SCHEDULE OF PRIOR YEAR FINDINGS AND QUESTIONED COSTS 20, 2022